A. J. DeLaGarza

 Adolph Joseph DeLaGarza (born November 4, 1987) is a former professional soccer player.
 He was a constant fixture in the LA Galaxy teams of the early 2010s that won three MLS Cups and two Supporters' Shields.
+He currently plays for USL League Two club Des Moines Menace.

 A United States international in 2012, DeLaGarza switched allegiances and represented his ancestral Guam from 2013 until 2019.

 Early life

 DeLaGarza was born in Bryans Road, Maryland to a Mexican-Chamorro father and a Native American mother.

 Club career

 Youth career

 At the age of 12, DeLaGarza played for the D.C.
 United U-12 at the Danone Cup in France, under coach Dave Sarachan.
 He also played for Baltimore Casa Mia's Bays, where he won two USYSA National Championships.
 In high school, DeLaGarza played at Henry E. Lackey High School for head coach Gary Lesko in Indian Head, Maryland.
 DeLaGarza enjoyed a distinguished high school career, being named all-state twice, all-county four times and all-conference four times.

 DeLaGarza played college soccer at the University of Maryland, College Park.
 He was named College Soccer News Second Team All-Freshman after helping Maryland win the National Championship in 2005.
 He started the title game and helped the Terps keep a clean sheet in a 1–0 victory over New Mexico.
 DeLaGarza had a successful senior season being named to the College Cup All-Tournament Team, Second Team All-ACC selection, and was his team's Co-Most Valuable Defensive Player as he helped lead Maryland to the 2008 National Championship and 2008 ACC Championship.